Ask Experts Questions for FREE Help!

 Wester

-Jan 17, 2008, 08:00 AM
+Jan 17, 2008, 09:00 AM

 Hello,

 I have a Trane XE80 (14 years old) that periodically shuts the gas off but the blower continues to blow trying to heat the house up.
 If I shut the furnace off, allow it to restart, everything will work fine for a few hours or days.
-So the occurence is random.
+So the occurrence is random.

 Some background info.
 About a month ago we had a "shyster" repair tech come and diagnose our furnace for what appeared to be a bad blower fan motor.
-He said it was bad and that the heat exchanger was cracked, but told us if he fixed it ($1193.00 motor only) we should be ok for while.
+He said it was bad and that the heat exchanger was cracked, but told us if he fixed it ($1193.00 motor only) we should be OK for while.
 I got rid of him, and got another tech.
 It ended up only being a bad capacitor ($12.00), however the motor was squeaky and we determined that the motor shaft was getting loose.
 We replaced it also ($170.00).
 So, I am concerned if the first repair tech sabotaged the furnace.

 My only other thought is the temperature sensor in the flew area is getting to hot and is shutting the gas off, but I should see the gas turn back on once it cools down and the furnace doesn't appear to be doing this.